DerTomm/OpenFamilyCompass/README.md

 ### For Children:

-1. Log in with first name and PIN
+1. Log in with first name and password
 2. View task overview
 3. Mark tasks as completed
 4. Wait for parental approval